go-gorm/gorm.io/pages/docs/models.md

 ### <span id="embedded_struct">Embedded Struct</span>

-For any anonymous fields, GORM will includes its fields into its parent struct, for example:
+For anonymous fields, GORM will includes its fields into its parent struct, for example:

 ```go
 type User struct {